Solstice Collective

 View Event →

-Indian block printing - An afternoon workshop with the Art of Jaipur
+Festive Indian block printing - A morning workshop with the Art of Jaipur

-Indian block printing - An afternoon workshop with the Art of Jaipur
+Festive Indian block printing - A morning workshop with the Art of Jaipur

 The Setting Gallery, Three Storeys, Nailsworth, GL6 0JE

-Learn the ancient craft of Indian block printing, and be able to print your own beautiful designs using a wide range of hand carved blocks.
-Print either a table runner or a set of napkins or any three other items of your choice (tea towels, tote bags, cushion covers, aprons) which you can take home on the day.
+In this vibrant arts hub, you will learn the art of block printing and be able to print your own beautiful designs using a wide range of hand carved blocks.
+Print either a table runner or a set of napkins or any three other items of your choice (tea towels, tote bags, cushion covers, aprons, Christmas stockings, Santa sacks) which you can take home on the day.

 You will first have a demonstration and then you will practise on old fabric until you are ready to create your own designs.
 Please wear old clothes or bring an apron!